-Bad breath is simultaneously a very humiliating but also easily preventable personal hygiene issue.
+Bad breath is both a very embarrassing but also an easily preventable personal hygiene issue.
 We’ll try to keep this list short and avoid clichéd advice (e.g. “Brush your teeth three time a day!”).
-So, without further ado, the top five ways to prevent bad breath!
+So, without further ado, here are the top five ways to prevent bad breath!

 #1 – Brush your… tongue!